CivicTechFredericton/caring-fredericton-api/README.md

 ## Project Setup ##

-For the purpose of this project, NPM is used to install the serverless tools whereas pip is used to install runtime Python packages.
+NPM is used to install the serverless tools whereas pip is used to install runtime Python packages.

 ### NPM Dependencies ###